LucasWinkler/survey-polling/README.md

 ## Notable Feature Requirements

 1.	**Asynchronous, Concurrent Functionality**
-    1. This is a live chat system, we should avoid any blocking behaviors in this application.
+    1. This is a live poll system, we should avoid any blocking behaviors in this application.
     2. We also need to support web sockets, essentially after a TCP connection is made, the visual interface continuously receives messages instead of polling the API for changes.
 2.	**Authentication (You can add this functionality later, if you wish)**
     1. We are using Auth0 for authentication and as a result, you can assume this API will receive a JWT token in the initial request header, which the API will then use to validate the user.